nicomon24/Sneks/readme.md

 ## Requirements
 - numpy
 - gym
+- opencv2

 ## Supported platforms
 We only support Python3.
 Environments are actively tested on Ubuntu and MACOS.
 Currently there are some issues with Ubuntu renderer.

 ## Observations and actions
-The environment outputs as an observation a matrix representing the game map (as an image with pixels).
-The observation size depends on the map size.
-Every different object is associated with different numbers in the grid (0-255).<br>
+At its core, the game state is represented by a matrix of a given size (depends on the various environments).
+Every different object is associated with different sets of IDs, allowing expansions for new objects and multi-players.

-We provide two different observation mode:
+The observation returned by the environment can be of different types:
-- *raw*: returns the game matrix directly.
+- **raw**: returns directly the game matrix, IDs are integer encoded in the range 0-255.
-- *rgb*: returns a render of the game matrix as an rgb image, with a possible zoom factor.
+- **rgb**: returns a color-coded image (0-255), using the color scheme defined in the render object.
+- **rgb5**: returns a color-coded image (0-255) but enlarged in size by a factor of 5.
+Other scales can be added in the registration file (init file).
+- **layered**: each object is returned in a different channel of an image.
+This could be better in multi-agent settings (EXPERIMENTAL).

+The size of the environment can be set directly choosing between [16, 32, 64], the grid will always be a square.

-Actions are integers in [0,3] representing [UP, RIGHT, DOWN, LEFT]<br>
+Actions are discrete, encoded by integers in the range [0,3] representing [UP, RIGHT, DOWN, LEFT]<br>
 In multi-agent environments actions are provided as vectors.
 The step function returns a vector of rewards and done-flags (observation is the same for every player).

 ## Environments and versions
+Given the many possible configurations for observations and sizes, we adopt a modular naming strategy similar to the OpenAI gym Atari environments.
+Each environment is of the form:
+> <env_type>-<observation_type>-<size\>-v1

+The various environment types are described below.

-### babysnek-v1
+### babysnek
 ![babysnek][babysnek] <br>
-First simple enviroment (16x16 grid), only one snake and one goal (food).
+First simple environment, only one snake and one goal (food).
 The episode terminates once the snake eats the food or dies (eats himself or go outside map limits).
 Just a basic setting to test things out.<br>
 Rewards:
 - Reach goal (eats): +1
 - Move: 0
 - Dies: -1

+Example environment: *babysnek-raw-16-v1*

 [babysnek]: src/babysnek.gif?raw=true

 ### snek-v1
 ![snek][snek] <br>
-Enviroment in a 16x16 grid, only one snake and one goal (food).
+Environment in a 16x16 grid, only one snake and one goal (food).
 The episode terminates when it reaches the step limit (default: 1000) or if the snake goes outside bounds or eats itself.<br>
 Rewards:
 - Reach goal (eats): +1
 - Move: 0